-In the third quarter of 2017 the Group has early adopted (the standard is effective from January 1, 2018, earlier application is permitted) with a date of initial application of January 1, 2017 (the transition date) IFRS 15, Revenue from Contracts with Customers, and its clarifications ("IFRS 15", "The Standard") using the cumulative effect approach, which effect was immaterial as of the transition date.
+In the third quarter of 2017 the Group has early adopted with a date of initial application of January 1, 2017 (the transition date) IFRS 15, Revenue from Contracts with Customers, and its clarifications ("IFRS 15", "The Standard") using the cumulative effect approach, which effect was immaterial as of the transition date.

 The standard outlines a single comprehensive model of accounting for revenue arising from contracts with customers and supersedes IAS 18, Revenue, and IAS 11, Construction contracts (the "previous standards").
 The model includes five steps for analyzing transactions so as to determine when to recognize revenue and at what amount:

-- 1) Identifying the contract with the customer. - 2) Identifying separate performance obligations in the contract. - 3) Determining the transaction price. - 4) Allocating the transaction price to separate performance obligations. - 5) Recognizing revenue when the performance obligations are satisfied
+- 1) Identifying the contract with the customer. - 2) Identifying separate performance obligations in the contract. - Determining the transaction price. - Allocating the transaction price to separate performance obligations. - 5) Recognizing revenue when the performance obligations are satisfied.